Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.rst

 does in this case), you end up with weird color bleed issues.
 Setting ``blend_premul_alpha`` fixes that.

 Now the planet should look like it is reflecting light on the ocean but not the land.
-If you haven't done so already, add an `OmniLight <class_OmniLight>` to the scene so you can move it around and see the effect of the reflections on the ocean.
+If you haven't done so already, add an `OmniLight` to the scene so you can move it around and see the effect of the reflections on the ocean.

 .. image:: img/planet_ocean_reflect.png

 And there you have it.
-A procedural planet generated using a `Viewport <class_Viewport>`.
+A procedural planet generated using a `Viewport`.